Your council tax bill explained

 6. The AllPay barcode.
 Used for paying your bill at the Post Office or an AllPay outlet.

-7. Explanation of the level of increase due to adult social care.
+7. Explanation of the level of increase for Nottinghamshire County Council.

 Should you wish to query the level of the increase you will need to contact NCC directly.